 - For questions more specifically about SuDocs or other classification numbers or item numbers, select the tile "Federal Depository Library" and the Category "Classification and Item Numbers".

-You can also check WebTech Notes, which can provide you with information about class and item number updates or changes.
+You can also check WebTech Notes, which has information about class and item number updates or changes.